AKSW/KBox/README.md

 5) The License: the dataset license;

-6) The URL where the Dataset can be dereferenced;
+6) The URL where the knwoledge graph file can be dereferenced (please create the file using KBox createIndex command);

 7) The Dataset URI name: the URI name that will be used by users to dereference your dataset;